mac-theobio/QMEE/lectures/Contrasts.notes.md

 ```

-Now we focus more on each row.
+Now we consider each row (instead of column like the design matrix)

 - The second row says that the contrast it is giving us is the difference between the estimated means of *versicolor* and *setosa*.

 - The third row says that the contrast it is giving us is the difference between the estimated means of *virginica* and *setosa*.

 Let's take a look

 ```r
 species_predictedVals